 25. Raised Garden Bed Benches

-Would you like to add raised garden beds to your yard while also adding some extra sitting space?
+Would you like to add these garden beds to your yard while also adding some extra sitting space?
 If so, this design is for you.
-Imagine sitting in your yard being fully surrounded by gorgeous flowers and plants.
+Imagine sitting in your yard fully surrounded by gorgeous flowers and plants.

 27. Cement Block Raised Garden Beds